scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 interestingly, disprove their conjectures based upon the data.

-Diving a bit more deeply into some of the specific functionality that we leverage in Python, we note that pandas [McK10]_ is particular useful for these kinds of data analysis questions.
+Diving a bit more deeply into some of the specific functionality that we leverage in Python, we note that pandas [McK10]_ is particularly useful for these kinds of data analysis questions.
 In particular, to any Python aficionado, it is likely to be clear that there are many ways to process the data to answer the questions above, ranging from